-Promote and gain exposure of AJCs by outreaching into the hard-to-reach populations in the community and providing information on services available.
+Promote and gain exposure of AJCs by reaching out to the hard-to-reach populations in the community and providing information on services available.

 Monitor systems which can track and gather data on the populations that have barriers to employment.